-- The only command in the File menu 30 is Return From Plugin. - The crop tool 80 is not available when in plug-in mode, since the other application will generally expect the image to still be the same size after it has been enhanced by PortraitPro.
+- The only command in the File menu 30 is Return From Plugin. - The crop tool still be the same size after it has been enhanced by PortraitPro.

 Using PortraitPro from Photoshop

 When the plug-in has been installed, PortraitPro will appear as a filter in Photoshop.
 In the Photoshop Filter menu, you will find a sub-menu called Anthropics, and in that you will find PortraitPro.